FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

 ```
 !!! info "Syllabus is ready"

-    You should by now have the first draft of your syllabus.
+    You should by now have the first draft of your <a href='https://github.com/FAIR-by-Design-Methodology/templates/blob/main/resources/syllabus.md'>syllabus</a>.
 It contains all the fields from the RDA min metadata set plus the high level topics covered by the learning material.

 ??? info "Available feedback form"